Last updated on April 25, 2025

 In fact, if you go all the way up to 17 Plains, your chances only go up from 89.1% at 10 sources to 98.7% at 17.
 You have a lot of room to play around with colorless lands and splash colors, and these odds suggest that it would be in your best interests to do so.

-You could play one or two powerful off-color cards and run six or seven sources of that color if you only really need 10 or 11 sources of your monocolor to reliably see it, making the splash very easy.
+You could play one or two powerful off-color removal and run six or seven sources of that color if you only really need 10 or 11 sources of your main color, and make the splash very easy.

 Land Bases for Dual Color Decks